istio/istio.io/content/en/blog/2020/mosn-proxy/index.md

 - `examples/`: Contains example applications.
 - `bin/`: Contains the istioctl client files.

-Switch to the folder where of Istio located.
+Switch to the folder where Istio is located.

 {{< text bash >}}
 $ cd istio-$ISTIO_VERSION/